Financial-Times/ft-origami/docs/developer-guide/using-modules.md

 # Using Origami modules

 Origami's front end modules contain Sass, JavaScript and markup templates to create great looking UI elements.
-The Sass and JavaScript needs to be built into minified bundles that you can serve as subresources using `<link>` and `<script>` tags.
-The markup templates are there to guide you to generate the necessary HTML in your application.
+The Sass and JavaScript needs to be 'built' into minified bundles that you can serve as subresources using `<link>` and `<script>` tags.
+The markup templates are there to help you generate the Origami HTML in your application.

 ## The quick way
 If you just want to experiment with Origami modules, we have a 5 minute tutorial especially for you